Abiel-Almonte/vision-rt/README.md

 **VisionRT is so fast, it reveals your camera's true refresh rate.**

-The narrow peaks (~10-12ms) show VisionRT's latency is so low and consistent that you can actually **see the hardware**.
+The narrow peaks (~10-12ms) show VisionRT's latency is so low and consistent that you can actually **see the hardware**!
 In this case, the bimodal distribution is the webcam itself, not software jitter.

 >Benchmarked against the standard OpenCV + PyTorch pipeline.